robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 A namespace is something that holds a mapping from a particular name to a particular meaning.
 Some languages have different namespaces for different kinds of things (for example, the namespace used for functions is not the same as the one used for types, or variables, so a variable A is still different from a function A), some other languages (like JavaScript) just roll out with a single namespace for everything.

-Namespaces exist because we can only give things so much names before we run out of alternatives, and then starting writing **SquareRoot2345**, as if you were trying to find an available username on Twitter is not the best thing.
+Namespaces exist because we can only give things so much names before we run out of alternatives and start writing **SquareRoot2345**, as if we were trying to find an available username on Twitter.
+Not the best thing, you see.

 ### What's a module?